contentful/contentful-merge/README.md

 ### :warning: This project is still in beta :warning:
 This means:
 - Use at your own risk!
-It might still be a bit rough around the edges.
+It might still be a bit rough around the edges, and we might introduce breaking changes.
 - We want to know how people are using this tool, so that we can prioritize what to focus on next.
-We're therefore tracking some data, e.g. the number of entries present in the compared environments, the number of changes, how long the comparison took, if something failed, etc.
+We therefore collect some [analytics](src/analytics/index.ts) data.
-- We would love your feedback!
-[Here](<TODO-add-link-to-feedback-form>) is a form where you can tell us about your experience and let us know which additional features you would like.
+- <b>We would love your feedback!</b> [Here](<TODO-add-link-to-feedback-form>) is a form where you can tell us about your experience and let us know which additional features you would like.

 _____________________